kishanov/reagent-definition-table/README.md

 Reagent component to render objects as key-value pairs using 2-column table.

+This is a sample application for the article about [Building Reagent Components](https://medium.com/@kirill.ishanov/reagent-component-from-scratch-definition-table-5ad1d8825b87)

 ## Setup

 To get an interactive development environment run: